marcusramberg/blog/content/post/posting-to-hugo-from-ios.md

 ## The Future {#the-future}

 This workflow is enough for me to be able to do simple posts, but of course it could be improved.
-Things I'm considering are allowing custom tags, and getting metadata from exif.
+Things I'm considering are allowing custom tags, and getting metadata from EXIF.